mohamedmahmoudebrahim47/Dead-Zone/README.md

-# Dead Zone
+# Dead Zone :

-A 3D arcade zombie survival shooter built using the Godot 4 Engine.

-## Features
+## Description
-* **First-Person Movement:** Complete 3D physics handling for smooth movement, gravity, and jumping.
-* **Automatic Weapon System:** Fully functional gun with automatic firing, customized projectile tracking, and scaling.
-* **Dynamic UI:** Real-time ammo display counter on screen.
-* **Zombie Wave Mechanics:** Features active enemy tracking and wave survival components.
+Dead Zone is a 3D first-person arcade survival game where the player must defend themselves against waves of attacking zombies.

+### The Tech Stack
+Engine: Godot 4.6 (Compatibility Mode)
+Language: GDScript
+Assets: 3D Prototype Meshes & Kenney's 3D Asset Kit

+#### My Motivation & Journey
+I wanted to challenge myself to build a complete 3D game loop from scratch. moreover doing my own game and watching my friends playing then praises it  is a sufficient motivation beside learning a new thiing that might help me in the future.

-## How to Play
+##### How to Play
+1. Clone or download the repository.
+2. Open the project inside the Godot 4 Engine.
-* Move around, aim, and shoot down the attacking waves of zombies!
+3. Move around, aim, and shoot down the attacking waves of zombies!